TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **9.0**: adjustments for the latest YouTube changes (Liquid Glass | ytp-delhi-modern), bug fixes, and improvements. new features: Minimum Space Below Player in Default Layout When Tab View and Compact Layout Are Enabled, Choose Playback Speed Buttons
 - **8.10.2**: bug fixes for YouTube Shorts
 - **8.10.1**: bug fixes
 - **8.10**: new feature: Add Additional Playback Speed Buttons